grishavanika/async_api_styles/async_api_styles.md

 std::string CURL_get(const std::string& url);
 ```

-which is translated to the next implementation:
+which is translated to the implementation below, where `curl_easy_perform()`
+call is the main one that blocks the execution until request complete:

 ``` cpp {.numberLines}
 #include <string>